revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 ---

-3.Are dictionaries mutable?What do you mean by mutable?
+3.Are dictionaries mutable?
+What do you mean by mutable?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)